ortus-docs/logbox-docs/how_does_logbox_work/logbox.md

 * Standalone Framework
 * Within a ColdBox application

-If you have downloaded LogBox as a standalone framework, then the initial namespace for the core is logbox.system.
+If you have downloaded LogBox as a standalone framework, then the initial namespace for the core is `logbox.system`.
 This allows you to use logbox as a standalone framework that is integrated into your proprietary application.

-The ColdBox Framework already has an instance of LogBox created for you in every application and it is stored in the main application controller: controller.getLogBox().
-The namespace within the ColdBox framework is coldbox.system.
+The ColdBox Framework already has an instance of LogBox created for you in every application and it is stored in the main application controller: `controller.getLogBox()`.
+The namespace within the ColdBox framework is `coldbox.system`.

-> <b>Information</b> Note: Most of the examples shown in this documentation refer the default framework namespace of coldbox.system.
-However, if you are using LogBox as a standalone framework, then the namespace to use is logbox.system.
-If you are NOT using the ColdBox Framework, please, take a moment to confirm you are using the correct namespace.

 ```javascript